GST collections dip to 19-month low of Rs 91,916 cr in Sep | Devdiscourse

 The Goods and Services Tax (GST) collections dropped sharply to a 19-month low of Rs 91,916 crore in September, mirroring a widening slowdown in economy triggered by shrinking consumer demand.
 This is the second straight month of decline in the GST collections, according to official data released by the finance ministry.

 The tax collections at Rs 91,916 crore in September was lower than Rs 98,202 crore collected in August and Rs 94,442 crore mop-up in the same month a year back.
-GST, which from July 1, 2017, amalgamated 17 different central and state levies, including excise duty, service tax and VAT, is a reflection of economic activity and a decline in collections indicated a downturn.
+GST, which from July 1, 2017, amalgamated 17 different central and state levies, including excise duty, service tax, and VAT, is a reflection of economic activity and a decline in collections indicates a downturn.

+Experts, however, hoped for an upturn in October on the back of increased demand during the festival season.
+Chief Economic Adviser K V Subramanian said the cut in corporate tax rate will foster investment, and as a result that should take care of the GST collections target.

+He expressed hope that the collections will improve in the coming months.
+When asked about how the government will bridge the revenue shortfall of Rs 1.45 lakh crore due to corporate tax cut, he said the emphasis would be on many other sources of revenue, including disinvestment, to ensure the targets that we have set are met.

 M S Mani, Partner, Deloitte India: "The lower collections seem to be on account of the lower GDP growth numbers that we have seen as GST is a transaction tax that is immediately impacted by any decline in any economic activity.
 However, the subsequent festival season is expected to improve collections".
 The finance ministry said returns filed for August were 75.94 lakh.
 Returns filed during September would be known by end of this month.